- Home

 Sound is produced from the vibration of an object.
 These vibrations are carried through the air in the form of pressure waves.
 These sound pressure waves enter the ear and travel down the ear canal to the eardrum.

 The inner ear or cochlea is fluid-filled and contains the sensory cells of hearing known as hair cells.
-As the fluid in the cochlea moves these hair cells are moved or displaced.
-It is this displacement of the sensory hair cells that stimulates the nerve of hearing.
-The auditory nerve carries the signals to the areas of the brain dedicated to hearing.
+As the fluid in the cochlea moves, these hair cells are moved or displaced.
+It is this displacement of these sensory hair cells that stimulates the nerve of hearing, the auditory nerve.
+The auditory nerve carries the signals to the areas of the brain dedicated to hearing so the brain can begin to interpret, or make sense of the signal.

 Hearing Loss

 Hearing loss is a very common problem.
-Hearing is used for listening, comprehending and communicating.
+It is important to hear to be able to listen, understand and communicate with others.
 A quarter of all 65 year olds have hearing loss.
-This increases to 83% in the over 75 year old population, so we recommend that all seniors have a hearing test.
+This increases to 83% in the 75+ year-old population, so we recommend that all seniors have a comprehensive hearing test.
 It is much easier to adapt to hearing aids if the process is started early, but no one is “too old” to hear well!

 Signs of hearing loss include: